Melania Trump's speech has an echo of Michelle Obama words

 An official with the campaign of Republican presidential candidate Donald Trump suggested the similarity in the section to Michelle Obama's speech may have been the result of an error by her team of speech writers.

-Donald Trump made no mention of the issue in a Twitter post early on Tuesday, saying simply: "It was truly an honor to introduce my wife, Melania Trump last night.
-Her speech and demeanor were absolutely incredible.
+Donald Trump made no mention of the issue in a Twitter post early on Tuesday, saying simply: "It was truly an honour to introduce my wife, Melania Trump last night.
+Her speech and demeanour were absolutely incredible.
 Very proud!"

 Trump has never held elective office and his White House campaign has been marked by frequent controversy over unorthodox policies and freewheeling remarks that have alarmed many in the Republican establishment.